sahba-t/Locality_sensitive_Hashing/README.md

 # Locality-sensitive Hashing
-Uses local sensitive hashing to classify documents based on the class of their nearest neighbor.
+Uses local sensitive hashing to classify documents.
+Calculates the accuracy of the operation